dojo/dojo.io/site/source/tutorials/vdom_abstractions.md

 ## `w` for widget

-Dojo's widget function expects to receive as its type a class conforming to a lightweight interface of which two instance variables are important: `properties` and `children`.
+Dojo 2's widget function expects to receive as its type a class conforming to a lightweight interface of which two instance variables are important: `properties` and `children`.
 A `w` call receiving a class will use the types assigned to these two properties when enforcing what is passed to its other arguments.

 Unlike `v`, the second argument must be the properties and is not optional, though the child array is optional.